ManjotSingh18/Grosearch/README.md

 6. Follow the user guide below

 # User Guide
 1. Within the Grosearch_Application folder open in interpreter find the app.py module
-2. Assuming necessary modules are installed (ex. pip install selenium, in command prompt) run app.py as a Python File
+2. Assuming necessary modules are installed (ex. pip install selenium, in command prompt) run app.py as a Python File (Install required libraries by opening the terminal navigating to Grosearch_Application and using the command, pip install -r requirements.txt)
 3. The respective console will display something similar to the image below
 ![Logo](Grosearch_Application/README_Images/Console.png)
 4. Open your browser, and visit your local host by searching http://127.0.0.1:5000